AT&T interview: 5G Evolution, dueling Samsung 5G phones, and data caps explained

 VentureBeat: What would you expect with 5G, and millimeter wave specifically?

-Mansfield: Initially it’s very similar, a little less like a couple of milliseconds less.
+Mansfield: Initially it’s very similar, a little less, like a couple of milliseconds less.
 But over time, I expect it to come down sub-20.

 VentureBeat: Sub-20 milliseconds is OK, just enough to maybe do VR and AR, but the whole promise of the 5G standard was supposed to be under 10, maybe under 5 milliseconds?

 Mansfield: The numbers I’m quoting are wide area.
-If you look at places where you’d want to do a lot of AR/VR — people aren’t going to want to do AR/VR going 70MPH down the highway, I hope not…
+If you look at places where you’d want to do a lot of AR/VR — people aren’t going to want to do AR/VR going 70MPH down the highway.
+I hope not…

 VentureBeat: Give it a little bit of time.

 Mansfield: But if you go into stadiums, like AT&T Stadium, there’s things I can do using edge compute capabilities, where the traffic you want to use from an AR/VR perspective never leaves the stadium.
 That, I can put those latencies at sub-5 (milliseconds).
-There will be pockets where you’ve absolutely optimized the network for specific experience, that will be single-digit latencies.
+There will be pockets where you’ve absolutely optimized the network for a specific experience, that will be single-digit latencies.
 But when you think about the wide area, to start, sub-20 (milliseconds), and it comes down to how far out have you pushed the (network’s) edge.
 There has to be a business case, right?

 VentureBeat: An average consumer might consider buying a wireless VR headset they can put on at home.
 I don’t know that that person is going to want to go to a stadium and put on a VR headset.
 The whole reason you’ve gone to that stadium is to experience a live event.
 Granted, that person might put on a pair of glasses temporarily to see action closer, or use AR overlays to track stats, but that seems years away.